 To use or not to use?

-I was first introduced to these some time ago, my first thought was wow they have some cute designs.
+I have first introduced to these some time ago, my first thought was wow they have some cute designs.
 But immediately I thought about my nails are not shaped right for glue on nails ( always have to buy two packs to do my hands), would these be the same?
-No way I can fathom spending $30 (two sheets of Jams) to do my nails, when I can do them cheaper.
+No way I can fathom spending $30 (two sheets of Jams) to do my nails when I can do them cheaper.

 I attend a lot of Facebook parties and seen one that was giving free samples to the attendees.
 Here's was my chance to try them without having to spend the money and them not working.
 I received a sample sheet of accent nail wraps with about 4 different choices, like expected they did not fit. (minus one I received later that fit on my pinky finger) I got a lot of bubbles and not matter what I did, it just WASN'T working for me.
 I ended up getting really frustrated with them and said to myself "never again will I try this"

 Long story short I have a few close friends who do this business for a living.
-I was determined to get the same results as they were getting, since I know that they were actually showing me their nails and they got great results made me determined to get those results.
+I was determined to get the same results as they were getting since I know that they were actually showing me their nails and they got great results made me determined to get those results.

 What do you get when you order?